dandi/dandidav/doc/webdav-intro.md

    (almost) all properties defined on the resource(s).
 Specifically, this requests all "live properties" (those enforced or calculated by the server, like `getcontentlength`) that are defined by the RFC, along with all available "dead properties" (those freely settable by clients).
-The "allprop" element may optionally be followed by an "include" element containing empty property elements of additional live properties to query.
+There may optionally also be an "include" element containing empty property elements of additional live properties to query.

    Example request: